 The Hospital of St John the Baptist was founded in 1190, on the site of the current Bluecoat building.
-This was an ecclesiastical foundation, with a priory housing brethren and lay servants living under religious rule, and in 1241 permission was given for a chapel to be built.
+This was an ecclesiastical foundation, with a priory housing brethren and lay servants living under religious rule.
+In 1241, permission was given for a chapel to be built.

-The Hospital had a chequered history with several phases of neglect and impoverishment.
-However, it’s known that around the middle of the 14th century there were 13 beds kept ready for the city’s poor.
+The hospital had a chequered history with several phases of neglect and impoverishment.
+However, it is known that around the middle of the 14th century there were 13 beds kept ready for the city’s poor.
 Each inmate was to receive a daily allowance of a loaf of bread, a dish of pottage, half a gallon of ale and a piece of meat or fish.

 The school was originally an L-shaped building, with its main wing on Upper Northgate Street.
 The south wing contained a chapel and the main wing a schoolroom and dormitories.
 A north wing was added in 1733.

-By 1762 the Corporation gave up the ownership of the land – on which the school stood – to The Bluecoat Trustees.
-The St John’s Hospital Trust kept ownership of The Bluecoat’s chapel, plus land at the back of the school (where the almshouses were built).
+By 1762, the Chester Corporation gave up the ownership of the land – on which the school stood – to the Bluecoat Trustees.
+The St John’s Hospital Trust kept ownership of the Bluecoat’s chapel, plus land at the back of the school (where the almshouses were built).

-Under a scheme of 1787, pupil numbers were reduced from 40 to 25, with boys only being admitted as boarders at the age of 11 for two years.
+Under a scheme in 1787, pupil numbers were reduced from 40 to 25, with boys only being admitted as boarders at the age of 11 for two years.

 The original Bluecoat School, along with the Green Cap School, continued in the same premises throughout the 19th century.
 Kelly’s Directory for 1896 described them as having, at that time, 36 and 64 boys respectively, with orphans and the sons of widows being given preference for admission to the Bluecoat school.

-The Bluecoat later lay empty for several years until Chester Municipal Charities reopened the premises in 2015, as a centre for charities and voluntary organisations, following a £1.3 million revamp.
+The Bluecoat later lay empty for several years until Chester Municipal Charities (now renamed The Chester Bluecoat Charity) reopened the premises in 2015, as a centre for charities and voluntary organisations with the provision of meeting rooms for all, following a £1.3 million revamp.